updated on May 10th, 2019

 I responded asking for more clarification but my reply was never answered.

-Were they just trying to keep any intrigue going of a now lonely town alive or was there really a heinous slaying in the fenced-off Amboy Motel?
+Were they just trying to maintain intrigue of a lonely town alive, or was there a heinous slaying in the fenced-off Amboy Motel?
 We’ll let you be the judge.

 After looking around the internet we found a news story from Channel 3 Las Vegas who went through Amboy a couple months after us.
 They mentioned the blood-stained motel wall:

 In one of the motel rooms, they say, blood suddenly appeared on one of the walls.
 Blood that had not been there the day before.